techjay-c/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
   <span id="text">
 **:information_source: Notes about editing tags:**<br>
-When editing tags, you must include any previous tags that were already associated with the patient, or else these tags will be removed.
+When editing tags for a patient, ensure to include all existing tags to avoid their removal.
+For instance, if a patient has 2 tags, use the <code>edit-patient</code> command with 2 tags (e.g., t/TAG1 t/TAG2).
-This also implies that you can use `t/` to remove all tags from a patient using the <code>edit-patient</code> command.
+Replace TAG1 and TAG2 with the desired tags.
+Note that tags cannot contain spaces.
+To remove all tags, use t/ in the <code>edit-patient</code> command.
   </span>
 </div>